 Besides being easy to prepare, this is also a great dessert to make when you’re only serving four or six people.
 We love cheesecakes topped with berries, but this week I decided to use the rhubarb from my garden and make something a little different.

 I made this easy no-bake cheesecake with gluten-free gingersnap cookie crumbs.
 Rhubarb with ginger is a favourite flavour combination of mine and it worked beautifully in this dessert.
 Charring rhubarb under the broiler before making it into a compote helps to develop a deeper, slightly smoky flavour.
-I added a generous amount of vanilla to the rhubarb compote to temper the tartness of the rhubarb.
+I added vanilla to the rhubarb compote to temper the tartness of the rhubarb.
 So good!

 The cheesecake portion of this dessert is made by combining low-fat cream cheese with firm Greek yogurt and sweetening it with honey (or sugar if you prefer.)
 It results in a firm but creamy texture that contrasts perfectly with the cookie crumb base.
 This rhubarb no-bake cheesecake can be made ahead of time and refrigerated for at least a day or two before serving.